cdxcore.npio#

 Shared Memory

-The binary format is compatible with cdxcore.npshm.read_shared_array()
+The binary format is compatible with cdxcore.npshm.read_shared_array() which reads

 a binary array into shared memory.